Twilight: Breaking Dawn – Part 2: Most successful Twilight movie worldwide?

 From the get-go, Summit Entertainment had been – officially – expecting $135 million this weekend (Nov.
 16-18), including grosses from Thursday 10 p.m. and midnight shows.

-Note: David Slade's Eclipse opened on a Wednesday in early summer 2010.
-For that reason, first weekend comparisons would be all but meaningless.
+Note: David Slade’s Eclipse opened on a Wednesday in early summer 2010.
+For that reason, first weekend comparisons would be meaningless.

-If Breaking Dawn - Part 2 follows that same pattern, there's absolutely no chance it'll surpass either Breaking Dawn - Part 1 or New Moon domestically, though it should at least land very close to BD1.
+If Breaking Dawn Part 2 follows the pattern of its predecessors, there’s absolutely no chance it’ll surpass the opening weekend of either Breaking Dawn – Part 1 or New Moon domestically, though it should at least land very close to BD1.

-For comparison's sake: Without any Thursday 10 p.m. screenings, Breaking Dawn - Part 1 brought in $71.64 million on its first day out; New Moon scored $72.7 million; and the original Twilight $69.63 million.
-(On a Wednesday, Eclipse opened with $68.53 million.)
+- Without any Thursday 10 p.m. screenings, Breaking Dawn – Part 1 brought in $71.64 million on its first day out.

-Thus, for Breaking Dawn - Part 2 to surpass at least its immediate predecessor, it must have a less radical Saturday and/or Sunday drop-off rate.
+Thus, for Breaking Dawn Part 2 to surpass at least its immediate predecessor, it must have a less radical Saturday and/or Sunday drop-off rate.
+See below.

 - Breaking Dawn – Part 1 was down 44 percent on Saturday and 34 percent on Sunday.